 Inventory Management and Risk Management

-Inventory management and risk management are tightly connected, particularly in the context of ai in supply chain management.
-Holding too much inventory is a financial risk.
-Not having enough raw materials to run your factory is an operational risk that can be mitigated with AI use cases.
+Inventory management and risk management are closely related, especially when it comes to ai in supply chain management.
+Too much inventory is a financial risk.
+Too little raw materials to run your factory is an operational risk, which can be mitigated through ai use cases.

-AI in the supply chain helps balance this scale.
-AI systems track stock levels in real time.
-They calculate the perfect reorder point for every single item.
-If lead times from a supplier start getting longer, the ai adds a few days of safety stock to the calculation.
+Ai can balance this scale.
+Ai systems monitor inventory levels in real-time.
+They can calculate the perfect reorder point for every individual item.
+When lead times from a supplier begin to lengthen, the ai adds a few days of safety stock to the calculation.

 For supply chain risk management, ai monitors the global landscape.
-It scans news feeds for strikes, political instability, or factory fires.
-It flags these supply chain risks immediately.
-This allows manufacturers and supply chain managers to switch to an alternative supplier before their production line is forced to stop.
+Ai scans the news for strikes, political instability, or fires at a factory.
+This allows manufacturers and supply chain managers to switch suppliers before their production line is brought to a halt.

 AI in Warehouse Management